 Komagata Maru is a blot on the history of Canada, built on the backs of immigrants, many of them Indian.
 Just the way the Jallianwala Bagh massacre of 1919 is a stain on the mottled history of the admittedly heinous British Raj in India.

-As the massacre completes a centenary, we will witness annual calls for apologies and reparations.
-A few days ago, UK Prime Minister Theresa May publicly admitted “deep regret” at the Jallianwala Bagh massacre, “The tragedy of Jallianwala Bagh of 1919 is a shameful scar on British Indian history,” May said.
+As the massacre completes 101 years, we will witness annual calls for apologies and reparations.
+Last year, the then UK Prime Minister Theresa May publicly admitted “deep regret” at the Jallianwala Bagh massacre, “The tragedy of Jallianwala Bagh of 1919 is a shameful scar on British Indian history,” May said.
 She termed it a “a distressing example of our past history with India” but also went on to remind the British parliament that the “UK-India relationship is one of collaboration, partnership, prosperity and security.
 Indian diaspora make an enormous contribution to British society and I am sure the whole House wishes to see the UK’s relationship with India continue to flourish.”

-It is not hard to see why May’s half-apology for a historical blunder committed by her country seems inadequate.
-It has tested the patience and politeness of everyone from leaders from May’s Conservative Party to Labour Party leader Jeremy Corbyn to the feisty Punjab chief minister, Amarinder Singh.
+It is not hard to see why May’s half-apology for a historical blunder committed by her country seemed inadequate.
+It has tested the patience and politeness of everyone from leaders from the Conservative Party to Labour Party leader Jeremy Corbyn to the feisty Punjab chief minister, Amarinder Singh.